Msimoneau/dev-java/README.md

 **dev-java**

 A simple Java Development Ubuntu Workstation.
-I shared volume (/home/\<user\>/sources) can be used to access your container with your host editor.
+The container shared a volume (/home/\<user\>/sources) that can be used to access your container sources with your preferred editor on your host.

 This Dockerfile includes: